olos-nah/zoom-video-streaming/README.md

 ![Output settings](/images/output-settings.png)

 The first thing we’ll do within SLOBS is tweak some settings.
-On Mac, press `Cmd+,` (command and comma) to open the settings pane.
+On Mac, press `Cmd + ,` (command and comma) to open the settings pane.
 Head to “Output” on the sidebar.
 Switch to `Advanced` mode using the dropdown at the top.
 The important settings to change here is `Audio Track` to “2”, and `Encoder` to whatever hardware encoder your computer has.
 Look at the screenshot above for an example of my configuration.
 If you do not have a hardware encoder in your computer, you may select software encoding.
 This will come with a noticeable performance hit, meaning that even running the Zoom client may become an issue.
 If this is your configuration, it’s a good idea to have a different person or computer hosting the Zoom session.

 *Note: Your computer’s hardware encoder can either be a part of your CPU or GPU.
 Intel CPUs may call it QSV (Quick Sync Video), while Nvidia GPUs have NVENC (Nvidia Encoder).*